 Download a copy of the template I have made for the overall piece and the pleats here.

 1) I used quilters cotton on the top outer layer, and a tight weave gauze for the inside layer that touches the face.
 It's not too thin but also not too thick to make it harder to breathe or too hot for the wearer.
+Two layers of quilters cotton is also great, just use two different colors or prints.
 By using two different fabrics, the wearer will know which side was outward and which side was touching their face, which keeps them safer!

 FILTERS - PLEASE DO NOT USE: